Achilles and Briseis

-Achilles and Briseis is a picture depicting tableaux from the Iliad relating to the gifting of Briseis to Achilles found in the House of the Tragic Poet Pompeii, Italy.
+Achilles and Briseis is an ancient Roman painting from the 1st-century AD, depicting the scene from the Iliad where the captured Trojan princess and priestess Briseis is taken away from Achilles by the order of Agamemnon.
+It was found in the House of the Tragic Poet in Pompeii, Italy.
 The image is painted in distemper, similar to coloured white-washing and intermediary between fresco and paint.
-It was at one time moved to the Naples National Archaeological Museum.
+It was moved to the Naples National Archaeological Museum, where it remains.

 Agostino Carracci produced an engraving from it, which was included in his collection of erotic poses, I Modi.